Sphexdube/TFGInfotecAssessment/README.md

     - Add a review for an item (dish or drink) (requires authentication).

 - **Security and Functionality (Tested):**
-  - Both controllers ensure secure operations with user authentication and provide comprehensive management of account, dishes and drinks.
+  - Ensures secure operations with user authentication in both controllers.
+  - Provides comprehensive management of accounts, dishes, and drinks.

 - **Performance Optimization (Tested):**
-  - Asynchronous Programming: Ensure your API uses async/await where appropriate to prevent blocking threads
+  - Utilizes asynchronous programming to prevent blocking threads.
-  - Dependency Injection: Use scoped or transient lifetimes appropriately to avoid long-lived dependencies that may consume resources unnecessarily.
+  - Implements dependency injection with scoped or transient lifetimes to optimize resource usage.

 ### Future Work

 - **Performance Optimization:**
-  - Caching: Implement caching mechanisms to store frequently accessed data in memory, reducing database calls.
+  - Implement caching mechanisms to store frequently accessed data in memory, reducing database calls.
-  - Database Optimization: Indexes, Query Optimization & Connection Pooling.
-  - Docker Container Optimization: Slim Images, Resource Limits & Multi-stage Builds
+  - Optimize database with indexes, query optimizations, and connection pooling.
+  - Docker container optimization using slim images, resource limits, and multi-stage builds.

 - **Review Management:**
-  - Create a dashboard to view reviews and ratings.
+  - Develop a dashboard for viewing reviews and ratings.
-  - Implement rate-limiting per logged-in customer to prevent abuse.
+  - Introduce rate-limiting per logged-in customer to mitigate abuse.
-  - Allow users to login using OAuth2-based Single Sign-On (SSO) such as Google.
+  - Enable OAuth2-based Single Sign-On (SSO) such as Google for user login.

 ## Database

-The TFGInfotecAssessment API uses a database in a containerized environment using Docker.
-Below are the necessary files:
+The TFGInfotecAssessment API utilizes a database within a Docker containerized environment.
+Below are essential files:

-- **docker-compose.yml**: Configuration for Docker Compose.
+- **docker-compose.yml**: Docker Compose configuration.
-- **migration files**: Files for seeding the database.
+- **Migration files**: Database seeding files.

-The constructor in **ApplicationDbContext** establishes a database connection using provided options.
-It attempts to verify connectivity and creates the database if connection fails.
-Additionally, it creates necessary tables if they do not already exist, ensuring the database is ready for application use.
-Any encountered exceptions are logged to the console for diagnostic purposes.
+The **ApplicationDbContext** constructor establishes a database connection using provided options.
+It verifies connectivity and creates the database if connection fails.
+Additionally, it ensures necessary tables are created if they do not exist, ensuring the database is ready for application use.
+Exceptions encountered are logged to the console for diagnostic purposes.

 ## Logging

-The application is configured for logging.
-While logging to another platform would be preferable, logging to the console is currently implemented.
+The application is configured to log information.
+Currently, logging to the console is implemented.
+While logging to another platform would be preferable for production environments.

-For more details on each API endpoint and how to interact with them, refer to the API documentation.
+For detailed information on each API endpoint and interaction instructions, refer to the API documentation.